AsaKosto/chester/README.md

 1. Reentrancy: The contract is vulnerable to reentrancy attacks, meaning a malicious user could call a function multiple times and cause unintended consequences.

     When bidding on auctions we get a reentrancy violation.
 Due to the structure of our ocntract this is not possible and cannot be exploited.
 When a valid bid is submitted the bidder's money is sent to the contract.
 At the same time the money that was in the contract is sent back to the previous highest bidder.
 A malicious attack could potentially manipulate contracts to call the trasnfer of the contracts value back to the previous winner multiple times, however this would be pointless.
-For example if an innocent party is the previous highest bidder and a malicious one outbids them using this exploitation, the value submitted by the malicious party would be transffered to the innoncent parties account.
+For example if an innocent party is the previous highest bidder and a malicious one outbids them using this exploitation, the value submitted by the malicious party would be transffered to the innocent party's account.
 There is no way the malicious actor could gain inccoent peoples ETH, they could only transfer their own by playing both roles.
     An issue is that if a malicious actor manipulates the contract in this way, they could win a bid with no ETH in the actual contract even though they are the highest bidder.
 In this case the owner would not sign the transaction and the bidder would never gain the item.

 2. Unchecked Math:
     Due to time limitations we were unable to implement the safe math library.
 This is to be added in the future and is a valid security issue that needs to be addressed.

 3. User Interface (Not audited):
     Due to time constraints the user interface is not complete.
 Most issues are of button visibility and user input feedback.
 While these UI issues exist, none allow a bad actor to maliciously affect an auction as the contract itself will not allow anything out of order to take place.
+In certain situations the stake in a multi-bid displayed on the website is inaccurate, and sometimes the buttons to vote for or retract votes for third parties do not appear when they should.
+Both of these bugs (and there are undoubtedly more), do not affect the contract itself.
+With the stake display bug in particular, we have checked that the stakes are updated appropriately in the contract and this is purely a frontend issue.

 By the end of this project the three of us learned a lot about Web3 and blockchain.
 With more time there is so much we would like to add, improve, and clean up.
 Our Web3 auction site offers a lot of functionality, highlighted by the ability to have a multi-bid and relist objects, amounting value equal to each users stake.
 We are extremely proud of Chesster and are looking forward to iterating on it and developing other Web3 projects in the future.